 TIPS FOR MOTIVATING STAFF BEHIND THE BAR

-With World Bartender's Day this month, there is no better time to celebrate, reward and motivate your team.
+There is no better time to celebrate, reward and motivate your team, than right now!
 Shay Chamberlain, General Manager of Black Pearl offers tips for managers on how to inspire, energise and make your team feel valued.

-This last year has taught us just how important the lines of communication between venue owner, manager and staff are.
+Recent years have taught us just how important the lines of communication between venue owner, manager and staff are.
 It has been a highly stressful and anxious time for everyone so managing expectations and strengthening communication has been vital.
-After every new announcement we touch base with the team to ensure everyone has a full understanding of the regulations and how it will affect the business.
 Our team really value this open, transparent approach.

-We’ve all had to handle difficult conversations over the last year – and my advice to you as a leader is to approach these from a position of empathy.
+We’ve all had to handle difficult conversations over the last few years – and my advice to you as a leader is to approach these from a position of empathy.
 A lot of the time our staff just want to make sure they are heard so make sure you listen and act to try to appease their issues, as well as following up in a tangible way.
 This is why we involve our team in decision making where we can - particularly on issues that affect their role.
 This collaborative approach shows that we value their opinion and builds a sense of inherent ownership in the individual.
 At times I find leading a team similar to being a great friend.
 That’s what makes our industry so strong – we treat our team members like friends and family.

 We are a small bar with a tight knit team, the majority of the team having worked at the venue for at least two years.
 This has been an enormous advantage for us to navigate through these challenging times.
-We were already aware of each other's strengths and weaknesses, professionally and personally, which allowed us to support each other through the unknown months of isolation.
+We were already aware of each other's strengths and weaknesses, professionally and personally, which allowed us to support each other through whatever could arise.